MapsPeople/js-samples/README.md

 # Samples for Javascript/Web implementations

 This is a [sample website](https://mapsindoors.github.io/js-samples) that demonstrates the common use cases like mapping, search & directions in MapsIndoors Javascript SDK.
-Please not that the demonstrated SDK is still in beta.

 See the [source code for the sample here](https://github.com/MapsIndoors/js-samples).